Home Blog Turn Word files into SEO-optimized web pages: Boost your content reach with AI

 A living digital archive

-Thanks to this workflow, the non-profit now has a self-sustaining publication pipeline:
+Thanks to this workflow, the non-profit now has a self-sustaining publication pipeline built on plain Markdown files stored under Git:

 This project shows how AI-assisted automation can help even resource-limited organizations bring their cultural heritage online.